 Low-interest, 30-year loan

-It depends on your location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Berlin, your best time to get solar is in the spring and fall.
+It depends on your location and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in Berlin, your best time to install solar panels is in the spring and fall.